mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/replacing-a-master-node/index.md

     For more information about backing up ZooKeeper using the Guano utility, see [How do I backup ZooKeeper using Guano?](/mesosphere/dcos/2.0/installing/installation-faq/#zk-backup)

-1. Back up the DC/OS identity and access management CockroachDB database to a file by running a command similar to the following on the master node:
+1. Back up the DC/OS identity and access management CockroachDB&reg; database to a file by running a command similar to the following on the master node:

     ```bash
     dcos-shell iam-database-backup > ~/iam-backup.sql